perexg/satip-axe/README.md

   - you may type 'save' to store this settings permanently
   - to execute the debugfw type 'run debugfw'
   - note that the USB stick should be in the first (upper) USB connector

+Configuration

+  - dhcp client, telnetd and dropbear (ssh daemon) are active by default
+  - configuration is stored in /etc/sysconfig/config